Withdrawal of Call

 5.9 Where scoping is reduced a Housing Allowance is given appropriate to the scoping although in some cases the Synod or Pastorate may wish to continue to pay the full costs.

-6.2 After 6 months the Synod Moderator may wish to make application to the GA Pastoral Reference and Welfare Committee for the committee to consider stipend support.
+6.3 After 12 months, and where there is a concern for welfare, the Synod Moderator shall make an application to the GA Pastoral Reference and Welfare Committee for further stipend support.

 7. Appeal